 How long should I Crate Train each Night?

 Beagle puppies should be kept in their crate all night whilst you are sleeping, with the caveat of letting them out regularly throughout the night.

-An 8-10 week old puppy will need to relieve themselves every 2 hours or so whilst they are learning how to hold their bladder.
+An 8-10 week-old puppy will need to relieve itself every 2 hours or so whilst they are learning how to hold their bladder.
 As time passes, you will begin to understand how long you can go through the night before needing to let them out for potty breaks.